 The library is located on the first floor of the Helen A. Boyette Building.
-The Library's physical collection consists of books, audiovisual items, magazines, newspapers, and local history materials.
-These resources are supplemented by online subscription-based content, including research databases, e-books, audio books, streaming videos, and test preparation tools.
-The Library houses two classrooms and two group study rooms.
+The Library's physical collection consists of books, audiovisual items, newspapers, and local history materials.
+These resources are supplemented by online subscription-based content, including research databases, ebooks, audio books, streaming videos, and test preparation tools.
+The Library houses two classrooms and three group study rooms.